What Is NVIDIA Reflex And Should You Use It?

 • Super People

-Check out NVIDIA’s website for the complete list of supported games.
+Check out NVIDIA’s website for the full list of supported games.

-For example, LEAP, a multiplayer FPS game, can get 50% decreased system latency with Reflex, according to NVIDIA.
+For example, LEAP, a multiplayer FPS game, can get 50% reduced system latency with Reflex, according to NVIDIA.

 Conclusion